scinos/comicvine-client/README.md

          apikey: "40ffdec6b2f84ffa415b5f24d289175ae907a6a1",

          //Don't use cache
+         //It is *highly recommended* to not disable the cache.
+ComicVine API is not very fast and very verbose, so
+         //not using cache will definetly kill your performance.
          cache: false
      });

-It is **highly recommended** to not disable the cache.
-ComicVine API is not very fast and very verbose, so not using cache will definetly kill your performance.

 ### Get a paginated list of characters